-George Roscoe was born in 1913 to Andrew and Dora Roscoe who lived in Phoenixville, Pennsylvania.
+George Roscoe was born on January 31,1913 to Andrew and Dora Roscoe who lived in Phoenixville, Pennsylvania.
 His parents emigrated from Czechoslovakia.
 George was the younger of two children.

 George attended Phoenixville Schools and was a member of the Sacred Heart Church.
 He was a volunteer of Friendship Fire Company.

 George married Genevieve Stevens.
 He then obtained employment at the Valley Forge General Hospital which opened on Washington’s Birthday in 1944.
 It was the largest military hospital in the country, capable of treating over 3,000 patients, in over 100 buildings.
 Located just south of Phoenixville on Bridge Street, today it is the Valley Forge Christian College.